Getsemani, Cartagena: Local gives away all its best secrets [2023]

 Exciting Walking tour

-The neighborhood of Getsemaní, however, has a lot of dimensions to it.
+The neighborhood of Getsemaní, however, has many dimensions.
 Besides the rich and colorful street art, the area has an equally fascinating history.

 Cartagena, in general, has a rich past and is an integral part of the history of Colombia.
 It was one of Latin America’s first places to declare independence.
 Significantly, Getsemaní figures heavily in the stories of the region’s struggle against the Spanish colonial yoke.